-- (b) The review period shall commence upon issuance of a certificate of completeness, as pursuant to section 15-217-85. - [(b)] (c) Whenever a proposed project requires more than one permit, the longest review period of section [15-22-86] 15-217-86(a) shall apply for determining the deemed approved date.
+(b) The review period shall commence upon issuance of a certificate of completeness, as pursuant to section 15-217-85.

+[(b)] (c) Whenever a proposed project requires more than one permit, the longest review period of section [15-22-86] 15-217-86(a) shall apply for determining the deemed approved date.
 If one approval is required before proceeding with another approval, then the review periods will be added to one another.
-[Eff 11/11/11; am and comp ] (Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7) - §15-217-87 Approval validity period. (a) Rules clearance, renovation permits, and zoning clearance approvals shall have an effective approval period of one year. - (b) Improvement permits, development permits, [conditional use of vacant land,] conditional use permits, and variance approvals shall have an effective approval period of two years, unless extended under these rules.
+[Eff 11/11/11; am and comp ] (Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7)

+§15-217-87 Approval validity period. (a) Rules clearance, renovation permits, and zoning clearance approvals shall have an effective approval period of one year.

+(b) Improvement permits, development permits, [conditional use of vacant land,] conditional use permits, and variance approvals shall have an effective approval period of two years, unless extended under these rules.

-- (c) Master plan permits shall have an effective approval of ten years, unless extended pursuant to section 15-217-83(g). - (d) Prior to expiration [and upon submittal of a written request and payment of the applicable filing fee, an], a written request to extend an improvement or development permit may be submitted with the applicable filing fee indicated in section 15-217-93.
+(c) Master plan permits shall have an effective approval period of ten years, unless extended pursuant to section 15-217-83(g).

+(d) Prior to expiration [and upon submittal of a written request and payment of the applicable filing fee, an], a written request to extend an improvement or development permit may be submitted with the applicable filing fee indicated in section 15-217-93.
 An improvement permit may be extended by the executive director for a period of up to one year.
-The executive director may issue up to two extensions [-] for improvement permits.

-Development permits may be extended by the authority for a period of up to one year.
-The authority may issue up to two extensions for development permits. - (e) In computing the approval period, the day upon which the approval was granted is not to be included.
-Further, the last day is to be included unless it is not a working day, in which event the period runs until the next working day. - (f) A permit will not lapse if construction or installation of approved work has commenced.
-If construction has not commenced within the approval validity period (including extensions), a new permit will be required.
-[Eff 11/11/11; am and comp ]
+The executive director may issue up to two extensions[-] for improvement permits.
+Development permits, or improvement permits for projects on lands owned by the authority may be extended by the authority for a period of up to one year.
+The authority may issue up to two extensions for development permits[-] or improvement permits for projects on lands owned by the authority.

+(e) In computing the approval period, the day upon which the approval was granted is not to be included.
+Further, the last day is to be included unless it is not a working day, in which event the period runs until the next working day.

+(f) A permit will not lapse if construction or installation of approved work has commenced.
+If construction has not commenced within the approval validit У period (including extensions), a new permit will be required.
+[Eff 11/11/11; am and comp ] (Auth: HRS §§206E-4, 206E-5, 206E-7) (Imp: HRS §§206E-4, 206E-5, 206E-7)

-(Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7) - \$15-217-88 Appeals. (a) Decisions of the executive director rendered in the administration of the rules are appealable, as provided herein, to the authority (see Figure [1.1] 1 (approval requirements matrix), dated [September 2011,] January 2024, made a part of this chapter, and attached at the end of this chapter). - (b) An appeal of an executive director decision shall be sustained by the authority only if it finds: - (1) The executive director's decision was based on an erroneous finding of material fact; or - (2) The executive director acted in an arbitrary or capricious manner or had manifestly abused [his or her] the executive director's discretion. - (c) All appeals of a decision by the executive director shall be filed and processed in accordance with HCDA's rules of practice and procedure, Hawaii [administrative rules.]
-Administrative Rules.
-[Eff 11/11/11; am and comp ] (Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7)
+§15-217-88 Appeals. (a) Decisions of the executive director rendered in the administration of the rules are appealable, as provided herein, to the authority (see Figure [1.1] 1 (approval requirements matrix), dated [September 2011,] January 2024, made a part of this chapter, and attached at the end of this chapter).

+(b) An appeal of an executive director decision shall be sustained by the authority only if it finds:

+- The executive director's decision was based on an erroneous finding of material fact; or - (2) The executive director acted in an arbitrary or capricious manner or had manifestly abused [his or her] the executive director's discretion.